Migrate from AWS to Google Cloud: Migrate from Amazon RDS for SQL Server to Cloud SQL for SQL Server

 2. Catalog your workloads according to their properties and dependencies.

-3. Train and educate your teams about Google Cloud, including database best practices.
+3. Train and educate your teams on Google Cloud.

 4. Build experiments and proofs of concept on Google Cloud.